 This book is 430 pages long teaching the basics of different programs, why to model, details like polygon count, various surface types, plus a free training video on a few techniques in the most popular modeling programs.
 Later chapters get into the entertainment industry sharing tips on how to land a great job.

 Excellent book for anyone interested in the modeling process and also very useful for aspiring 3D animators.

-Blender is one of the premiere programs for 3D rendering.
 It’s managed by a non-profit company so it’s a great choice for beginners because you can download it for free.

 But learning and becoming proficient with Blender is another topic altogether.
 The Complete Guide to Blender Graphics targets newbies who have no idea where to get started.
 The book is just shy of 600 pages long so it’s truly massive.

 The author starts with Blender’s GUI and the interface features.
 Then he delves into the typical 3D workflow using practice exercises to teach along the way.

 You’ll learn about different content layers in the rendering process and how to actually animate your content.
 The later chapters get into Python scripting and custom add-ons to improve your Blender workflow.